 It is well-document that Kiwis are a little obsessed with a crazy little thing called Brunch.
 Some might almost accuse us of an almost cultish obsession with the luxury, inbetween meal worshipped mainly on the weekends.
 I get teased at work for a seemingly never-ending string of weekend blates, almost somehow managed to triple book myself in recently and simply revel in the meal where eggs, cocktails, burgers, dessert and well poured Flat Whites share the same altar table.

-When I say £15, I'm usually thinking my classic favorite combination of a plate of eggs benedict and a good coffee - more than just a pastry and a caffeine hit.
-Occasionally I stray from the path of week day salvation, but attempt to wrangle at least one a week, even if it's a carefully curated plate of bacon sandwiches (I'll have mine on untoasted bread with ketchup.
+When I say £15, I’m usually thinking my classic favourite combination of a plate of eggs benedict and a good coffee – more than just a pastry and a caffeine hit.
+Occasionally I stray from the path of weekday salvation but attempt to wrangle at least one a week, even if it’s a carefully curated plate of bacon sandwiches (I’ll have mine on untoasted bread with ketchup.
 Heaven.)

 Disclaimer: These are simply the ones I have visited lately and my definitions of London areas are a little free and loose – blame it on being a foreigner armed with an oyster card but without patience for long journeys first thing in the morning…

 With one of the best brunch views in London, My Eggs Royale was on excellent form with beautiful salmon (and muslin clothed fresh lemon) and Mr Kiwi really rather enjoyed his English Breakfast (even better than Duck & Waffle).
 We laughed at our stereotypical choices but I claimed quality testing. #anyexcuse